-Regular readers of the Outlaw should already be aware, that I have many questions regarding the validity of mainstream religion.
+Regular readers of this site, should already be aware that I have many questions regarding the validity of mainstream religion.

 So when a religion that already promotes virgin pregnancy and birth, the alleged father of said pregnancy being their God, who then allowed this immaculate conception to die on a cross, before rising from the dead to absolve mankind of their sins…. is attempting to promote yet another hoax, it only serves to raise yet more questions.